Flower’s First Night

 He considered

-have him as soon as he turned his back.
+him up as soon as he turned his back.

 There was only